entur/shared-mobility-to-ref/README.md

   - **asset**: The booked asset for the trip.
 Model: [Asset](src/main/kotlin/no/entur/shared/mobility/to/ref/dto/Asset.kt)
     - **id** Unique identifier.
 Should be the same id as given from the useAssets request variable.
     - **stateOfCharge** The current charge of the vehicle.
 Integer 0-100.
 This should be kept up to date during trip execution
+    - **overriddenProperties.meta.vehicleCode** If you have your own vehicleCode for the modality, this field should always be set
   - **pricing**: Price plan for the leg witt a fixed part for start cost and one ore more flexible parts where applicable Model: [Fare]
     (src/main/kotlin/no/entur/shared/mobility/to/ref/dto/Fare.kt)
   - **conditions**: The conditions that apply to this leg.